shotgunsoftware/tk-core/docs/core.rst

 .. note::
     A core hook cannot be executed before Toolkit (the :class:`Sgtk` instance) has been initialized.
-This happens when :meth:`ToolkitManager.bootstrap_engine` is called during Flow Production Tracking Toolkit bootstrap.
+This happens when :meth:`ToolkitManager.bootstrap_engine` is called during Flow Production Tracking bootstrap.
 Any customization of the core behavior must be added afterwards.

 Here is the list of hooks that be taken over in the Toolkit core.